jacksonchami117-ui/friday-starter/.devcontainer/TASKS.md

 - Add an About page at /about with a short description "This is Friday, an autonomous AI agent that edits, commits, and deploys code."
+- Add a Contact page at /contact with a simple form for name and email.